AI Use Cases/Law Firms

 Is our Marketing data kept secure during this process?

 Yes.
-Revenue Institute operates under zero-retention LLM policies: your firm's data is processed in-environment or through SOC 2 Type II compliant infrastructure with no external storage of privileged information.
 The system maintains attorney-client privilege by processing matter notes and client communications without storing them externally, and it complies with ABA Model Rules of Professional Conduct requirements around data security.
 All integrations with Clio, Elite 3E, and NetDocuments use encrypted API connections, and audit logs track every data access point.
 Your firm retains complete control over which systems connect and what data fields are included in attribution analysis.

 What is the timeframe to deploy AI multi-touch attribution?